dangets/presentations/thrust_intro/slides.md

 So what do STL iterators give us?  **Flexibility!**

-Iterating through vectors isn't that impressive, but the _exact same_ logic will work for containers that aren't contiguous in memory, (list, map, set, ...) so called "random-access" containers.
+Iterating through vectors isn't that impressive, but the _exact same_ logic will work for containers that aren't contiguous in memory (list, map, set, ...)

-You can also build "infinite" classes that may have no end.
+You can also build iterators that aren't part of any container at all.
+Counting iterators can take a single number and will keep returning a never ending set of numbers.

-...but let's keep sticking with vectors.
+...but let's keep sticking with vectors for now.

 ---